dylan-chong/towers-of-hanoi/report-README.txt

 # Report #

+IMPORTANT NOTES:
+- I used the dependency injection framework called Google Guice
+- The java code can be found inside the full-project zip
+    - The main java is under src/main/java
+    - The test java is under src/test/java
+- You can run the program just by executing the jar file

 ## What the code does and doesn't do ##

-NOTE: I used the framework Google Guice

 The [x] symbols are a ticked checkbox.
 This list is copied from the marking schedule page